Bishwas-py/django-svelte-template/README.md

 It has four major views files, each fulfilling a specific task, related to their name.
 You can check [urls.py](django_backend%2Fauthentication%2Furls.py) for more info.

+#### Home

+The another app you will see is `home`, it's a simple app, which is responsible for rendering the initial data.
+The [views.py](django_backend%2Fhome%2Fviews.py) here only has one view function `get_init_data`, which is actually a multipurpose view function.

+It assigns the current user and site data to the request, and also assign csrf token to the request.